jilliangmeehan/looore/content/Books/The Little Witch and the Undying Fire.md

 - I keep going back and forth on who I think the little witch is, but I've decided that I think the *most likely* answer is Alice
 	- I do have a secondary theory that the little witch became the cryo archon, but I'll admit that one is farfetched
 	- One reason why it might *not* be about Alice: in [The Mages' Tea Party](https://www.youtube.com/watch?v=RigK4OwCCM8), there is a section near the end where Alice mentions, "Even the most frightening witch was once a little girl."
 I think that's gotta be the same little witch in this story, and it seems odd that Alice would be talking about herself that way.
-	- The little witch is also almost definitely [[the Boar Princess]] — one of the chapters here has a story that is very similar, and that same line from Alice above is accompanied a bit later with Boar Princess illustrations.
+	- The little witch is also almost definitely [[The Boar Princess|the Boar Princess]]— one of the chapters here has a story that is very similar, and that same line from Alice above is accompanied a bit later with Boar Princess illustrations.
 - Chapters of this book were written before, during, and after the Cataclysm — you can tell because of the author's notes that mention "something" happening about halfway through
 ## Contents
 ### Part I